colonyengine/colony/devref/DEVREF-lexicon.md

 executed concurrently in the same lisp image.
 Resource are shared as much as possible between *cores*.

-- **dsl**: Domain Specific Language.
+- **DSL**: Domain Specific Language.
 This is a form or set of forms which are transformed (often during macro processing) into another form--usually Common Lisp, and often then compiled.
 Many *appdev* APIs are in the form of *dsls*.
 The engine has a lot of *dsls* both internal and *appdev* facing.
 A lot of care